 - when you become liable for HECS-HELP and FEE-HELP debts.

-For semester one, the census date is the last day you can discontinue without the unit appearing on your academic record.
+For semester one, the census date is the last day you can withdraw from a unit without the unit appearing on your academic record.

-Discontinuing after the census date, but before the 'withdrawn fail' date, means your record will show the unit result as 'withdrawn'.
-If you discontinue after the 'withdrawn fail' date, your record will show the unit result as 'withdrawn fail'.
+Usually, withdrawing after the census date, but before the Withdrawn Fail date, means your record will show the unit result as Withdrawn.
+If you withdraw from a unit after the Withdrawn Fail date, your record will show the unit result as Withdrawn Fail.
 This will affect your grade point average.

-The last date to discontinue from a unit may differ if you are studying a unit taught:
+The last date to withdraw from a unit may differ if you are studying a unit taught: